Armance (novel): Theme

 Armance is based on the theme of Olivier, a novel by the Duchess Claire de Duras.
 In Olivier, the protagonist cannot marry the Comtesse de Nangis because of a secret.
 Although the secret is never explicitly revealed in the novel, it is generally understood to be impotence, or more subtly, homosexuality.
 Impotence was sometimes used as a subterfuge for male homosexuality in early 19th-century French literature, since homosexuality was considered too salacious to be openly addressed at the time.

 Critical reception

 André Gide regarded this novel as the best of Stendhal's novels, whom he was grateful to for having created a helpless lover, even if he reproached him for having eluded the fate of this love: "I can hardly convince myself that Armance, as painted for us by Stendhal, would have been suited by it."

 In Umberto Eco's novel The Prague Cemetery, the protagonist Simone Simonini pleads with another character, Yuliana Glinka, that he suffers the same fate as Stendhal's Octave de Malivert—whose readers had long speculated about—and thus can't pursue the offer she had made him.

-In Luca Guadagnino's Oscar film Call Me By Your Name, one of two main characters plays with this book in his hands at the table, thinking about his first homosexual encounter whith the other protagonist.
+In Luca Guadagnino's Oscar-winning film Call Me by Your Name, one of two main characters plays with this book in his hands at the table, thinking about his first homosexual encounter with the other protagonist.